4chan terminology

 Typical buyfag

-Peasant and pleb are alternative words for normalfag, which imply ironic aristocratic status for the board users.
+Pleb and peasant are alternative words for normalfag, which imply an ironic “aristocratic” status for the board users.

 eop